C-Spine MRI Scan (July 2020)

 History of the recent symptoms and the response from UK health services

 In June 2015 I developed a set of complex and aggressive problems in the region between my thoracic spine and left shoulder-blade, and which I reported to my GP at that time.
 It was difficult to say what might have brought these symptoms on.
 There was no obvious physical injury to the area or incidence of conventional muscle-straining or the like; however, the symptoms emerged quite suddenly.
-They began with an ache between the spine and left shoulder blade, together with the feeling of a sharp 'lacerating' sensation; at other times a burning or stinging one, which would accompany certain kinds of movement in this area.
+They began with an ache between the spine and left shoulder blade, together with the feeling of a sharp ‘lacerating’ sensation; at other times a burning or stinging one, which would accompany certain kinds of movement in this area.
 Added to this there was a patch of skin about 7-8cm in diameter in which the flesh below the skin was quite numb to pressure.
 It felt at times as if there was something hot under the skin – the sensation one has when a sizeable area of tissue is trying to recover from a traumatic injury.
 Associated with this were certain neurological problems, including a transient and intermittent loss of feeling in the skin in other parts of my body, such as my lower left arm, left side of my head and neck, and left upper-thigh, together with some disturbance of cardiac rhythm.
-The symptoms local to the spine have persisted in a remitting and relapsing cycle over a five-year period; and, as referred to above, became increasingly aggressive and troublesome in July 2020, resulting for the first time in irruptions to the skin and a rash appearing there on two occasions within the space of a fortnight.
+The symptoms local to the spine have persisted in a remitting and relapsing cycle since 2015, and, as referred to above, became increasingly aggressive and troublesome in July 2020, resulting for the first time in irruptions to the skin and a rash appearing there on two occasions within the space of a fortnight.
 Since July 2020, the area has been affected with persistent pain and inflammation without remission; although there has been no further recurrence of the effects to the surface of the skin.
-In spite of my attempts to alert my GP to the symptoms, and the GP's referral for two separate MRI scans of my spine between July and September 2015 in response to those reports, the symptoms have been left largely unexamined and undiagnosed, and therefore untreated by UK health services.
+In spite of my attempts to alert my GP to the symptoms, and the GP’s referral for two separate MRI scans of my spine between July and September 2015 in response to those reports, the symptoms have been left largely unexamined and undiagnosed, and therefore untreated by UK health services.

 The first response from my GP was to make an NHS referral for an osteopathic examination at the private BMI Hospital in Blackheath, London.
 Following a consultation with a spinal surgeon at the BMI, an MRI scan was performed of my thoracic spine on 23/07/2015 ("MRI-3", available to download in its original form at the MRI Downloads page).
 The scan was scheduled as "MRI Spine thoracic", and during the procedure I reported to the radiologist that there were specific concerns with the area between my spine and left scapula.
 Following the scan, the radiologist gave me a copy of the scan on disc.
 There is no verbal report on the scan included in the scan material and during my subsequent consultation with the same surgeon no anomalies (and no explanation for my symptoms) were reported to have been revealed by the scan.
 I received no radiological report on the scan either during or after my second consultation at the hospital.